GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Validation

-\myparagraph{Sudden appearance under occlusion.} Generative models often struggle with object permanency during disocclusions (\eg an object changes its appearance after being occluded).
-While optical flow inherently misses these errors due to a lack of correspondence, depth reprojection can detect the underlying 3D inconsistency.
-To validate the necessity of this depth cue, we introduce OccluBench: 30 clips (5,165 frames) featuring controlled sudden-appearance artifacts, where a region is occluded and then re-revealed containing a new, inconsistent object (\cref{fig:OccluBench}).
-We provide ground-truth masks for these artifacts across 1,654 frames, annotated with SAM 2~\cite{ravi2024sam2}.
+\myparagraph{OccluBench development.} We construct OccluBench to isolate occlusion inconsistency artifacts: each clip contains a region that is (i) initially visible and empty, (ii) temporarily occluded, and (iii) re-revealed with a new, inconsistent object (\cref{fig:occlubench}).
+The dataset comprises 30 clips (5,165 frames), with ground-truth artifact masks for 1,654 re-revealed frames annotated using SAM~2~\cite{ravi2024sam2}.

-We evaluate the artifact localization in the re-reveal frame for each metric.
-We report AP (\%), IoU (\%), and F1 (\%).
-AP is threshold-free and implemented as ranking average precision.
-IoU and F1 are computed at the per-image best threshold, then macro-averaged across $N{=}60$ anchors.
-Results in \cref{tab:merged_results} (OccluBench columns) validate our design choice: the Motion cue fails almost completely as it ignores the occlusion.
-The Structure cue effectively localizes the artifact.
-The Fused metric achieves the best overall performance, validating the necessity of combining depth with motion to handle complex occlusion scenarios.
+\myparagraph{Task 3: Inconsistent object localization.} We evaluate artifact localization in re-revealed frames, reporting AP (\%), IoU (\%), and F1 (\%), where AP is threshold-free and implemented as ranking average precision, IoU and F1 are computed at the per-image best threshold, then macro-averaged across $N{=}60$ anchors.
+Results in \cref{tab:merged_results} (OccluBench columns) confirm the design: motion cue and WorldScore fail almost entirely, as flow cannot track content across occlusion boundaries.
+In contrast, MEt3R performs far better here than on deformation, while the structure cue effectively localizes artifacts and the fused cue achieves the best overall performance, validating the necessity of fusing both cues.